Celebration

 Genesis 21:4-7, Jasher 21:3, Jubilees 16:14

-And Abraham circumcised his son Isaac being 8 days old, as God had commanded him.
-And Abraham was 100 years old and Sarah 90 years old, when his son Isaac was born to him.
+When Isaac was 8 days old, Abraham circumcised him, just as God had commanded.
+Abraham was 100 years old, and Sarah was 90, when Isaac was born.

-And Sarah said, “God has made me laugh so that all that hear will laugh with me.”
+Sarah said, “God has made me laugh, and everyone who hears about this will laugh with me.”

-And she said, “Who would have said to Abraham, that Sarah should have given children suck?
-For I have born him a son in his old age.”
+She also said, “Who would have told Abraham that Sarah would nurse children?
+But I have given him a son in his old age.”

 Ishmael learns the skills of an archer